Paul Mirkovich

-Musical Director of the Rock Star House Band
+Musical director of the Rock Star house band

-Paul received a call from the music producer of Rock Star, Clyde Lieberman, and was asked to audition for the role of musical director for the show.
+Mirkovich received a call from the music producer of Rock Star, Clyde Lieberman, and was asked to audition for the role of musical director for the show.
 He competed against 11 other musical directors who had also put bands together (a total of 75 - 80 musicians auditioned).
-Paul got the gig.
-Two of his band members, Rafael Moreira (lead guitar) and Sasha Krivtsov (bass), were also hired.
+Mirkovich was hired; and two of his band members, Rafael Moreira (lead guitar) and Sasha Krivtsov (bass), were also hired.
 Jim McGorman (rhythm guitar, keyboards) and Nate Morton (drums, percussion) were hired from the other auditioning bands.

-Paul has also served as musical director/keyboardist for Pink from 2006 till the present.

-Besides Cher and Pink he has served as musical director for Janet Jackson, Christina Aguilera,Hilary Duff and others.
+Mirkovich has also served as musical director/keyboardist for Pink from 2006 till the present.
+Besides Cher and Pink he has served as musical director for Janet Jackson, Christina Aguilera, Hilary Duff and others.

 Alongside Paul Shaffer, Paul Mirkovich is arguably the most visible keyboardist on the planet.
 As musical director and keyboard player for the Rock Star INXS House Band, Paul is seen no less than three nights a week on prime time TV by millions of viewers.
 And he makes it look like cake, as he and his ace band mates springboard from genre to genre with the greatest of ease.
 But, as you might expect, the gig is anything but smooth behind the scenes.

-Early Influences
+Early influences

 "I don’t remember a specific moment in which I made a conscious decision that music would be it for me.
 It’s all I’ve ever really known."
 It started when I was four years old.
 One day I was watching a cartoon show.
 I think it was ‘Casper the Ghost’.
 The theme song stuck in my head.
 I went over to the piano and started playing it.
 Over time, I took lessons and got into bee-bop and jazz along the way.
 Being from Los Angeles, music is simply all around you.
 Just as the steel mills may be for folks in Pittsburgh… Entertainment and music is for the folks in Los Angeles."